WHAT TO EXPECT

 "All-TECH" TEAM INSPECTION:

-We are the only inspection company in the region where two inspectors arrive to do your inspection.
 Using the CSA A-770 Standard, which is the most complete home inspection standard in North America, they will analyse the home using the required equipment, as stated in the Standard.
 In the event that additional review is needed, we carry the following advanced testing equipment, which can be requested for an additional charge:

 A) Thermal Imaging Camera: this camera is used to evaluate temperature differentials that can detect water, energy loss and internal deterioration not visible to the human eye.